ivarprudnikov/udacity-ai-sudoku-solver/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: Naked twins - when 2 boxes in a unit have same possible 2 values eg: A1 has 3,4 and A2 has 4,3.
+This means other boxes in a same unit cannot contain similar values (2 values can only fill 2 boxes), thus we can eliminate them from possibilities of other unit boxes.
+I've used `unit` the same as in lessons, meaning a collection of boxes that can have unique values from 1 to 9.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Diagonal boxes become additional units in a game and get checked when performing elimination, naked twins, only choice calculations.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame